AfterWorkTea/mparser/README.md

 * The '<?xml' … '?>' sequence is accepted but there is no expectation that the system will act according to it.
 * Works with ASCII and UTF-8 data.

-See technical documentation on [https://github.com/AfterWorkTea/mparser/wiki](https://github.com/AfterWorkTea/mparser/wiki)
+See [https://github.com/AfterWorkTea/mparser/wiki](https://github.com/AfterWorkTea/mparser/wiki) for more information.

 Thank you for visiting!
 Robert